A team-building exercise to understand your team’s pulse

 The purpose of this exercise is to understand each member’s rhythm and how they contribute to the overall team’s heartbeat.
 By understanding the gaps, we can understand what drives (or not) people and align the team toward a more productive future.

 This team-building exercise consists of mapping the highs and lows of each team member from the day they joined the team up to today.
 By comparing and analyzing the similarities and differences, the team as a whole can identify a path toward better collaboration and productivity.

-Each team member shares their own heartbeat, what are the things they believe drive the highs and lows of the team, and uncover the respective emotions and mindsets.
+Each team member shares their own heartbeat, the things they believe that drive the highs and lows of the team, and uncover their respective emotions and mindsets.

 How to Facilitate the ‘Team Heartbeat Canvas’

 This exercise can take anywhere from 30 minutes to over one hour, depending on the size of the team and the complexity of the situation.

 Download and print one copy of the canvas (size 22×34 inches) per team member, plus one extra copy to consolidate findings.

 You will need a large room.
 Ideally, the team heartbeat canvas should be posted to the wall so that everyone can work independently, but then it’s easier to share and compare everyone’s results.

 Key steps to understand your team’s pulse (individual exercise)